swcarpentry/DEPRECATED-boot-camps/overview.md

 * Be comfortable with the calling and return syntax of your programming language environment, whether it is bash or Python
 * **Don't repeat code in scripts, refactor them to functions**

-*We will write Python functions in the second session today*

 ## Group commonly used functions into **libraries**
 >